UCF Knights: Football

 George O'Leary became UCF's head football coach in 2004 and had great success.
 The 2005 team won the school's first division championship, and earned their first trip to a bowl game, in the Knights first season in C-USA.
 In 2007, the Knights won their second division championship, and earned their first conference championship.
 During the 2009 campaign, UCF earned its first victory over a ranked opponent and third bowl appearance under O'Leary's watch.
-In 2010 earned their first top 25 ranking, second conference championship, and winning their first bowl game.
+In 2010 they earned their first top 25 ranking, second conference championship, and won their first bowl game.
 In 2013, UCF went undefeated in conference play to win The American's conference championship in its inaugural season, earning the conference's automatic berth to a BCS game.
 The fifteenth-ranked Knights upset the sixth-ranked Baylor Bears 52–42 in the 2014 Fiesta Bowl to secure the program's first win a major bowl game, and pull off one of the biggest upsets of the BCS era.
-UCF finished the 2013 campaign by earning the program's first top-ten ranking, and with quarterback Blake Bortles being selected third overall by the Jacksonville Jaguars in the 2014 NFL Draft.
+UCF finished the 2013 campaign by earning the program's first top-ten ranking, and with quarterback Blake Bortles being selected third overall by the Jacksonville Jaguars in the 2014 NFL draft.
 Scott Frost became the head coach in 2016 as O'Leary effectively resigned from the program midway through the season in 2015.

 UCF defeated #7 Auburn 34–27 in the 2018 Peach Bowl on January 1, 2018, to secure the school's second major bowl victory.
 Citing the only undefeated season in the FBS, UCF administrators claimed a national championship football season on January 7 (the day before the College Football Playoff National Championship Game).
-The Colley Matrix, an NCAA recognized selector, selected UCF as the top team in the country on January 9.
+The Colley Matrix, an NCAA-recognized selector, selected UCF as the top team in the country on January 9.
 It was the only selector to do so, as all other recognized selectors chose the winner of the College Football Playoff National Championship, the University of Alabama.
 The NCAA record book places UCF under the "Final National Poll Leaders" section, but since the beginning of the BCS era in 1998 has reserved the term "National Champions" for winners of the BCS, College Football Playoff, AP Poll, or Coaches Poll.
 UCF is the only team which actively claims a national championship that was not awarded by one of these polls since the beginning of the BCS era.

+The decision to claim the championship earned the school exuberant praise from some national media outlets, but has been criticized by others.